moonrox420/naughty-ai-assistant/README.markdown

 # Naughty AI Assistant

-A sassy desktop app built with PyQt6, featuring chat with `llama3-groq-tool-use:8b`, file uploads with virus scanning, encryption, vision, audio, data science, code intelligence, and more.
+A sassy desktop app built with PyQt6 and a FastAPI backend, featuring chat with `llama3-groq-tool-use:8b`, file uploads with virus scanning, encryption, vision, audio, data science, code intelligence, and more.

 ## Setup Instructions